domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 `dictionary_values` is optional, and the value is a map defining the values of dictionaries.
 This must be defined if [`dictionaries`](#dictionaries) is defined in a domain file.
-The names of all tables must be included as keys in the map.
+The names of all dictionaries must be included as keys in the map.

-For a set table, an object used in the value must be from `0` to `n-1` where `n` is the number of objects defined with `object` in a domain file.

 The value is a map.
 A key of the map is a list of non-negative integer values representing an object.
-The length of the list must be the same as the number of the value of `args`.
+The length of the list must be the same as the number of the values of `args`.
-For a set table and a element table, an object used in the value must be from `0` to `n-1` where `n` is the number of objects defined with [`object_numbers`](#objectnumbers) in a problem file.
+For a set dictionary, the items in the each set must be from `0` to `n-1` where `n` is the maximum cardinality of the set defined by the `object` fields.
-If you do not include a combination of objects as a key in the map, the default value defined in [`tables`](#tables) is used.
+If you do not include a combination of objects as a key in the map, the default value defined in [`dictionaries`](#dictionaries) is used.
-If the default value is not defined, an empty set is used for set tables, and `0` is used for element, integer, and continuous tables.
+If the default value is not defined, an empty set is used for set dictionaries, `0` is used for element, integer, and continuous dictionaries, and `false` is used for boolean dictionaries.